carole-hector/site/static/content/trini-redbeans.md

 Ideally, this recipe would use dried kidney beans that have been soaked overnight, then cooked for around 45 minutes.
 I cheat by using canned beans (I’ve always wanted to be the type of person who plans to soak beans overnight, but alas).
-As a result, this can easily made midweek.
+As a result, this can easily be made midweek.
 Trini red beans is traditionally served for Sunday lunch, it’s the perfect accompaniment to stew chicken and macaroni pie - but I often just eat it with rice and a side of vegetables.

 **Serves 4 as a side dish, or 2 as a main course**
 **Prep time: 5 minutes**